 Yet, many students who do not seek counseling may often experience emotional distress.

 The Counseling Center has joined the Campaign to Change Direction (changedirection.org), a national campaign designed to raise awareness and provide education about mental health issues.
-This initiative, promoted by First Lady, Michelle Obama, is a result of the 2013 White House National Conference on Mental Health.
 A number of prominent national organizations have signed-on to pledge their support, including:

 - American Psychological Association